Perth Mint Gold Token Price Tops $1,888.98 on Exchanges (PMGT)

 Perth Mint Gold Token Token Profile

 Perth Mint Gold Token launched on February 12th, 2020.
 Perth Mint Gold Token’s total supply is 1,178 tokens and its circulating supply is 298 tokens.
 The Reddit community for Perth Mint Gold Token is https://reddit.com/r/pmgoldtoken and the currency’s Github account can be viewed here.
+Perth Mint Gold Token’s official Twitter account is @pmgoldtoken and its Facebook page is accessible here.
+The official message board for Perth Mint Gold Token is medium.com/pmgt.
 The official website for Perth Mint Gold Token is www.pmgt.io.
-Perth Mint Gold Token’s official message board is medium.com/pmgt.
-Perth Mint Gold Token’s official Twitter account is @pmgoldtoken and its Facebook page is accessible here.

 It is based on GoldPass, The Perth Mint‘s full-service gold investment platform that digitises physical gold in the form of digital certificates.
 PMGT offers a tokenised version of GoldPass certificates on the Ethereum blockchain as an ERC20 token.